liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/16-installing-liferay-on-oracle-weblogic-12c.markdown

 # Installing Liferay on Oracle WebLogic 12c (12.1.2 and higher) [](id=installing-liferay-on-oracle-weblogic-12c-12-1-2-and-h)

 In this section, you'll learn how to install Liferay on Oracle WebLogic 12c.
-Since you're using Oracle WebLogic, you may be curious of Liferay's support of XA transactions.
+Since you're using Oracle WebLogic, you may wonder if Liferay supports XA transactions.
 Liferay doesn't require XA transactions, but it supports XA.
 Let's get acquainted with how Liferay fits in with your current WebLogic domain.

-For demonstration purposes, we'll assume *Liferay Home* is one folder above the domain to which you will be installing Liferay.
+Liferay by default defines *Liferay Home* as one folder above the domain to which you will be installing Liferay.
 For example, if your domain location is `/Oracle/Middleware/user_projects/domains/base_domain`, then your Liferay Home is `/Oracle/Middleware/user_projects/domains`.

-For this section, we will use `$WEBLOGIC_HOME` to refer to your WebLogic server's installation `/Oracle/Middleware`.
+For this section, the variable `$WEBLOGIC_HOME` refers to your WebLogic server's installation `/Oracle/Middleware`.

 Before you begin, make sure you have downloaded the latest Liferay `.war` file and Liferay Portal dependencies from